People > Our People > Johann Georg and Katharina Elisabeth Seder

 Johann Georg and Katharina Elisabeth Seder

-Johann Georg Seder and Katharina Elisabeth Aschenbrenner were married February 21, 1881 in Norka, Russia.
+Johann Georg Seder and Katharina Elisabeth Aschenbrenner were married on February 21, 1881, in Norka, Russia.
 Two children were born there, Christine M. in 1884 and Catharine Helen about 1886.
-From census records, their dates of arrival vary, but they likely came sometime between 1886-1888.
-Like other German Russian immigrants at the time, this family chose to make the long and arduous trip from Russia to the United States seeking freedom, opportunity and a new beginning.
+Their arrival dates vary based on census records, but they likely came sometime between 1886 and 1888.
+Like other German-Russian immigrants at the time, this family chose to make the long and arduous trip from Russia to the United States, seeking freedom, opportunity, and a new beginning.

-According to Katharina's obituary, they lived in Nebraska for about three years then moved to Washington State.
+According to Katharina's obituary, they lived in Nebraska for about three years and then moved to Washington State.
 In the 1900 census, Johann Georg Seder was known as George Seeder.
-They lived in Fruit Valley, Clark County, Washington where George's occupation was farming.
-The children listed are George H. born in 1887 Germany, Maggie, born 1889 in Nebraska, John William born 1891 in Washington, Dollie, born 1894 in Washington, Marie, born 1896 in Washington and Joseph, born 1898 in Washington.
+They resided in Fruit Valley, Clark County, Washington, where George's occupation was farming.
+The children listed are George H., born in 1887 Germany; Maggie, born 1889 in Nebraska; John William, born 1891 in Washington; Dollie, born 1894 in Washington; Marie, born 1896 in Washington; and Joseph, born 1898 in Washington.

 In 1910, the family lived at 750 Kerby St. in Portland, Oregon.
 Two more children were born in Portland, Delbert in 1902 and Emma in

 1905.
-Both the 1920 and 1930 censuses show the family living at the same address.
+The 1920 and 1930 censuses show the family living at the same address.
 Katharina Elisabeth died on May 9, 1934.
-Services were conducted at the Zion Congregational Church and the Pearson Funeral Church at 301 NE Knott St. arranged the interment.
+Services were conducted at the Zion Congregational Church, and the Pearson Funeral Church at 301 NE Knott St. arranged the interment.
 She was buried in the Historic Columbian Cemetery.

-George's second wife Katharine Elisabeth Green was born on January 12, 1876 in Gnadenfeld, Russia.
+George's second wife, Katharine Elisabeth Green, was born on January 12, 1876, in Gnadenfeld, Russia.
 Her maiden name is Schwartzkopf.
-Her first husband was Heinrich Peter Grün and he died in 1921 in Frankfurt on der Oder, Germany.
+Her first husband was Heinrich Peter Grün, who died in 1921 in Frankfurt an der Oder, Germany.
 She came to the United States in May 1922 with her children.
-She died March 21, 1955 in Multnomah County, Oregon.
+She died on March 21, 1955, in Multnomah County, Oregon.

-Johann Georg Seder and Katharina Elisabeth Aschenbrenner were married February 21, 1881 in Norka, Russia.
+Johann Georg Seder and Katharina Elisabeth Aschenbrenner were married on February 21, 1881, in Norka, Russia.
 Two children were born there, Christine M. in 1884 and Catharine Helen about 1886.
-From census records, their dates of arrival vary, but they likely came sometime between 1886-1888.
-Like other German Russian immigrants at the time, this family chose to make the long and arduous trip from Russia to the United States seeking freedom, opportunity and a new beginning.
+Their arrival dates vary based on census records, but they likely came sometime between 1886 and 1888.
+Like other German-Russian immigrants at the time, this family chose to make the long and arduous trip from Russia to the United States, seeking freedom, opportunity, and a new beginning.

-According to Katharina's obituary, they lived in Nebraska for about three years then moved to Washington State.
+According to Katharina's obituary, they lived in Nebraska for about three years and then moved to Washington State.
 In the 1900 census, Johann Georg Seder was known as George Seeder.
-They lived in Fruit Valley, Clark County, Washington where George's occupation was farming.
-The children listed are George H. born in 1887 Germany, Maggie, born 1889 in Nebraska, John William born 1891 in Washington, Dollie, born 1894 in Washington, Marie, born 1896 in Washington and Joseph, born 1898 in Washington.
+They resided in Fruit Valley, Clark County, Washington, where George's occupation was farming.
+The children listed are George H., born in 1887 Germany; Maggie, born 1889 in Nebraska; John William, born 1891 in Washington; Dollie, born 1894 in Washington; Marie, born 1896 in Washington; and Joseph, born 1898 in Washington.

 In 1910, the family lived at 750 Kerby St. in Portland, Oregon.
 Two more children were born in Portland, Delbert in 1902 and Emma in

 1905.
-Both the 1920 and 1930 censuses show the family living at the same address.
+The 1920 and 1930 censuses show the family living at the same address.
 Katharina Elisabeth died on May 9, 1934.
-Services were conducted at the Zion Congregational Church and the Pearson Funeral Church at 301 NE Knott St. arranged the interment.
+Services were conducted at the Zion Congregational Church, and the Pearson Funeral Church at 301 NE Knott St. arranged the interment.
 She was buried in the Historic Columbian Cemetery.

-George's second wife Katharine Elisabeth Green was born on January 12, 1876 in Gnadenfeld, Russia.
+George's second wife, Katharine Elisabeth Green, was born on January 12, 1876, in Gnadenfeld, Russia.
 Her maiden name is Schwartzkopf.
-Her first husband was Heinrich Peter Grün and he died in 1921 in Frankfurt on der Oder, Germany.
+Her first husband was Heinrich Peter Grün, who died in 1921 in Frankfurt an der Oder, Germany.
 She came to the United States in May 1922 with her children.
-She died March 21, 1955 in Multnomah County, Oregon.
+She died on March 21, 1955, in Multnomah County, Oregon.

 Sources